-Following a sprinkler operation the sprinkler system should be reinstated by a competent person.
-A stock of spare sprinkler bulbs should be available on site for replacements, preferably in a separate building, e.g. the pump house.
+Following a sprinkler operation, the sprinkler system should be re-instated by a competent person.
+A stock of spare sprinkler bulbs should be available on-site, preferably in a separate building, e.g. the pump house.

-If a sprinkler system forms an integral part of your fire strategy it is imperative that adequate management procedures are in place to cater for those periods when the sprinkler system is not functional.
+If a sprinkler system forms an integral part of your fire strategy, it is imperative that adequate management procedures are in place to cater for those periods when the sprinkler system is not functional.
 This should form part of your emergency plan.
 Although the actual procedures will vary, such measures may include the following:

-- Restore the system to full working order as soon as possible. - Limit any planned shutdown to low-risk periods when numbers of people are at a minimum (e.g. at night), or when the building is not in use.
-This is particularly important when sprinklers are installed to a life safety standard or form part of the fire safety engineering requirements. - You may need to isolate the area without the benefit of working sprinklers from the rest of the premises by fire-resisting material. - Avoid higher-risk processes such as 'hot-work'. - Extra staff should be trained and dedicated to conducting fire patrols. - Any phased or staged evacuation strategy may need to be suspended.
+- Restore the system to full working order as soon as possible. - Limit any planned shutdown to low-risk periods when the numbers of people are at a minimum (e.g. at night), or when the building is not in use.
+This is particularly important when sprinklers are installed to a life-safety standard or form part of the fire safety engineering requirements. - Isolate the area without working sprinklers from the rest of the premises by fireresisting material. - Avoid higher-risk processes such as 'hot-work'. - Extra staff should be trained and dedicated to conducting fire patrols. - Any phased or staged evacuation strategy may need to be suspended.
 Evacuation should be immediate and complete.
 (Exercise caution as the stairway widths may have been designed for phased evacuation only.) - Inform the local fire and rescue service.

 If, having considered all possible measures, the risk is still unacceptable then it will be necessary to close all or part of the building.
-If in doubt you should seek the advice of a competent person
+If in doubt you should seek the advice of a competent person.